-The first thing you'll likely want to do is create a NEAR account on Testnet.
-This account will also be seeded with a balance so that you can use those funds to deploy your contracts.
+Before you get started with NEAR, the first thing that you want to do is to set up a NEAR account on Testnet.
+This account will also be seeded with a balance so that you can use those funds to deploy your contracts, access applications, and stake tokens.

 Go to our wallet faucet: https://wallet.nearprotocol.com, enter a username, and click create account.